ASSAULT ON PRECINCT 13

-The film opens in the ghetto of south LA, where an interracial gang attacks the police for no particular reason and six of them are gunned down.
+Opens in a ghetto in Los Angeles in which the police for no apparent reason shoot down six members of a multiracial gang.
 This causes the ethnically diverse gangs in the community to make a vow of revenge, as they are willing to die in the siege of a nearly abandoned police station that is being relocated the next day.

 Lieutenant Bishop (Stoker) is asked to take temporary charge of the 9th Precinct in division 13 for the night, while a police sergeant and two police secretaries Leigh and Julie stay on to redirect inquiries to the new station.